 People are naturally prone to physical and emotional dependencies.
-Most people will go through periods of depression, and everyone will have periods of life that are traumatic and sad.
+Most people will go through periods of depression, and everyone will have periods of life that are traumatic and sad which may lead to self medication and trauma.

 Fortunately, some people are able to emerge from the darker periods in their life and resume living a relatively stable life.
 However, there are many different forms of self-medication that people can fall into to cope with the stress and uncertainty of life, or the feeling of loss that can take over when a major life event has happened.